5 Benefits of WebXR

 5 - Rapid Development

 The web is known for efficient workflows.
-You change an html file and your preview is updated immediately in the browser.
+You change an HTML file and your page is updated immediately in the browser.
 Hot-reloading tools speed up development times.

 The 3D Web supports these workflows as well.
 Code based frameworks like Three.js and A-Frame work with the same tools that are used for 2D websites.
-Tools like Wonderland Engine provide their own hot-reloading tools that enable this rapid development.
+Tools like Wonderland Engine provide their own hot-reloading tools that enable this rapid development workflow.

 Summary